International Baptist Theological Study Centre

-International Baptist Theological Study Centre (IBTS) is a Baptist Bible college, located in Amsterdam, Netherlands.
+International Baptist Theological Study Centre (IBTS) is a Baptist theological school, located in Amsterdam, Netherlands.
 It is affiliated with the European Baptist Federation.

 History

-The Seminary was founded in 1949 in Ruschlikon, Switzerland.
+The Seminary was founded in 1949 in Rüschlikon, Switzerland.
 It transferred to Prague, Czech Republic, in 1996.
 Over the summer of 2014 IBTS was established in Amsterdam.

 IBTS forms part of a community of organisations known as the Baptist House in Amsterdam.
 The other members of the community are the Baptist Union of the Netherlands, the Dutch Baptist Seminary and the office of the European Baptist Federation.

 The IBTS houses a collection of books in the areas of Baptist identity, mission and practice.